 With EasyLink or EasyLink autostart selected, you can still switch to TV speakers or device speakers in the Picture and sound menu.

 To set the TV speakers . . .

-- 1. Press n and select Setup and press OK. - 2.
-Select TV settings > Sound > Advanced > TV speakers. - 3.
-Press ▶ (right) and select Off, On, EasyLink or EasyLink autostart. - 4.
-Press , repeatedly if necessary, to close the menu.
+Select TV settings > Sound > Advanced > TV speakers.
+Press ► (right) and select Off, On, EasyLink or EasyLink autostart.

 To switch speakers directly . . .